BFH-Project1-HS24-KMS4-2/ai-aided-caches-n-logs-monitoring-n-wiping-demon/README.md

-# Project 1 AI-Aided Caches-n-Logs Monitoring-n-Wiping Demon
+# Tracesentry

-## Project Overview
+## AI-Aided Caches-n-Logs Monitoring-n-Wiping Demon

-The Cache-n-Log Wiper is a platform-independent tool designed to monitor and manage the cache and log files on your computer.
-With the help of AI, it analyzes each file to determine its purpose and whether it should be wiped or deleted.
+## Overview

-This project aims to help users regain control over their computer's file system and enhance privacy.
+TraceSentry is a cross-platform daemon and CLI that continuously monitors cache and log artifacts and helps you manage them safely.
+Powered by AI, it classifies files, explains their purpose, and recommends secure wiping or deletion where appropriate.
+The objective is to minimize unnecessary disk usage, improve system performance, and protect privacy without compromising stability.

 ## Features